bbluxe/RN2-SMOOTH_IT/README.md

 # RN2-SMOOTH_IT
-Epitech project in React Native RN2-SMOOTH_IT
+Epitech project in React Native RN2 - SMOOTH_IT